Oberheim OB-X8 Analog Polyphonic Synthesizer

 with increasing filter resonance (12dB mode) the voices get louder

-there’s no programmable volume on OB-X/OB-SX to compensate and the
+and there's no programmable volume on OB-X/OB-SX to compensate and

-retrofits can’t control volume.
-Since I use inline effects,
+the MIDI retrofits can't control volume.
+Since I use inline

-drastic change in volume was a problem.
-The OB-X8 has
+effects, the drastic change in volume was a problem.
+The OB-X8

 - UNISON mode on the legacy models sound great but eight voices